Neonatal Intensive Care Nursing Practice Test

 • Resuscitation and stabilization

-• Fluids and electrolytes and glucose homeostasis
+• Fluids, electrolytes, and glucose homeostasis

 • Nutrition and feeding